Those who want to have their voice heard on the subject of sports betting in Arizona can do so between Monday and April 3.

 The Arizona Department of Gaming announced Friday it would open a public commentary period on its finalized sports wagering and daily fantasy sports rules, which need to be formalized by April 15.

 When HB 2772, which legalized sports betting in the state, was signed into law April 15, 2021, the ADG was initially exempted from certain rulemaking guidelines mandated by Title 41 of the Arizona Revised Statues.

 That exemption, which ends April 15, allowed the kickoff of mobile sports betting to be expediated.
-Arizona sportsbooks and betting apps took their first wagers Sept.
+Arizona betting apps took their first wagers Sept.
 9, 2021.

 Now, the ADG is pinpointing wagering and DFS rules that need tweaking, and will be making changes before the exemption expires.

 The ADG’s decision to open its rulebook to the public means anyone can submit comments, bolstering transparency for operators and customers.